swissbib/swissbib.github.io/content/blog/software_development/swissbib_containerized.md

 <img style=" width: 480px; height: 330px;" src="/image/sd/solr_search.png"/>
 <img style=" width: 480px; height: 330px;" src="/image/sd/solr_cluster.png"/>

 It would be nice if you could give us feedback on the possibilities to use your own discovery service in an easy way.

 As already said: Today you can find container technology everywhere.
-It's the most important  pilar for the orchestration technolgy [Kubernetes](https://kubernetes.io/) which in turn forms the basis for the cloud platforms of almost all major providers.
-So running a discovery service in containers you can choose between Google, Amazon or your local university IT center for easily deploment mechanisms.
+It's the most important  pillar for the orchestration technolgy [Kubernetes](https://kubernetes.io/) which in turn forms the basis for the cloud platforms of almost all major providers.
+So running a discovery service in containers you can choose between Google, Amazon or your local university IT center for straight forward deplyoment mechanisms.
 The pain of the past, where you have to administrate with relativly high costs your server landscape by yourself is over.
 And of course you have no vendor specific lock-in.
-In the [memobase project](https://twitter.com/memoriav_ch/status/1227133102507601920) we are using the Kubernetes technolgy provided by the IT services of the University of Basle and of course most of the implemented microservices are containerized.
+In the [memobase project](https://twitter.com/memoriav_ch/status/1227133102507601920) we are using the Kubernetes technology provided by the IT services of the University of Basle and of course most of the implemented microservices are containerized.

+<a href="https://swissbib.blogspot.com/2019/01/die-personen-hinter-swissbib-les.html" target="_blank">Author: Günter Hipler</a>